iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/html-answers.md

         cache, or through javascript. this has the largest amount of storage available. can only be read on the client side.

 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.
+    - `<script>` defines the client side script and runs after the DOM is loaded
+    - `<script async>` will execute at its opportunity, after it downloads it runs asynchronously while the page is parsing
+    - `<script defer>` will only execute in the order of occupancy on the actual page, and after the page has been parsed
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
     - HTML pages render from top to bottom, so because we have spent so much making things look nice, we want to make sure